Applying CPTED to the design of public toilet facilities can be straightforward or offer serious challenges!

-Contradictions and challenges in CPTED design of public toilets
+Challenges in CPTED design of public toilets

-Similarly, public toilets are commonly needed to service locations with relatively high crime risks such as bars, markets, tourism areas and other areas of high public use (in fact that is the reason the public toilet is needed!).
+In many cases, this is a natural fit because public toilets are commonly needed to service locations with relatively high crime risks such as bars, markets, tourism areas and other areas of high public use (in fact that is the reason the public toilet is needed!).

-Strategies for CPTED public toilet design:
+Strategies for CPTED public toilet design